Home > Design & Decor > Decorating Tips > Explore Our Color of the Month Inspiration and How to Style It

 November Color of the Month: Cherry Lacquer

 Cherry Lacquer is both classic and alluring; luxurious and daring.
-After speaking with our editors and in-house trend expert Elizabeth Garcia, SVP of Creative & Design, we determined this emboldened red to be the perfect fit for the month of thanks.
+After speaking with Elizabeth Garcia and our editors, we determined this emboldened red to be the perfect fit for the month of thanks.
 “This rich, wine-like hue evokes the joy of gathering around a table, sharing meals, or hosting friends.
-Its deep color elicits warmth and connection, making homes feel full and welcoming,” she states.
+Its deep color elicits warmth and connection, making homes feel full and welcoming,” she says.
 Incorporate it into soft touches in the home, like bedding, blankets, and pillows; or make a splash with an unexpected pop of Cherry Lacquer in your flower vases or table lamps.

 October Color of the Month: Midnight Dusk